 Chronic pelvic pain

 Chronic pelvic pain syndrome or sometimes erroneously referred to as "chronic prostatitis" refer to a range of chronic pain symptoms in men including perineal discomfort, pain with ejaculation, difficulty urinating, and burning with urination.
 If an infection is present, it is treated with antibiotics.
 If no infection is present, it may sometimes be difficult to treat and may require a multimodal treatment approach.
+Chronic pelvic pain can affect both men and women.
+First line therapy is to rule out any underlying structural abnormalities and then see a trained pelvic floor physical therapist who works hand in hand with our urologists.
 If you are having symptoms that are not improving you should see a provider that specializes in treatment of men's health issues such as a urologist.